PavithraBoyina2025/Restaurant/README.md

 🍽️ Culinary Canvas
 Culinary Canvas is a restaurant web application built using Angular 19.1.5.
 It offers an intuitive interface for users to explore the menu, reserve tables, and manage their accounts.

-🚀 Features
+🚀 Features:
 Built with Angular 19.1.5 and Bootstrap for responsive design.
 Routing functionality for seamless navigation.